-Limahuli Garden and Preserve is set in the Lawa'i Valley in Ha'ena on the north shore of Kauai.
+Limahuli Garden and Preserve are set in the Lawa'i Valley in Ha'ena on the north shore of Kauai.
 It extends over 1,000 acres in a verdant tropical valley covering three distinct ecological zones.

-The plant collections at Limahuli Garden focus on the beauty of plants that are native to Hawaii and/or culturally significant to Hawaiians.
-They include endemic Hawaiian species, plants introduced by the early Polynesian voyagers, as well as culturally important plants that were introduced during the plantation era starting in the mid-1800s.
-The collections in Limahuli Garden are used for the purposes of conservation, cultural perpetuation, and education.
+The plant collections at Limahuli Garden focus on the beauty of plants that are native to Hawaii and culturally significant to Hawaiians.
+They include endemic Hawaiian species, plants introduced by the early Polynesian voyagers, as well as culturally essential plants that were introduced during the plantation era starting in the mid-1800s.
+The collections in Limahuli Garden are used for conservation, cultural perpetuation, and education.

 The only way that you can explore the area of Kauai between Lihue and Po'ipu that is marked by the majestic Ha'upu Mountain Range is on an ATV Tour with Kipu Ranch Adventures.